-Admittedly this oil-rich South American country's economy, politics, and society are an unholy mess thanks to rampant corruption and mismanagement, but for visitors it still delivers diverse offerings, including a buzzing big-city scene in Caracas, marvelous Caribbean beaches, mountain hiking, and superb eco-tourism (Angel Falls, the world's highest, is here).
+Admittedly this oil-rich South American country's economy, politics, and society are an unholy mess thanks to rampant corruption and mismanagement, but for visitors it is still capable of delivering diverse offerings, including a buzzing big-city scene in Caracas, marvelous Caribbean beaches, mountain hiking, and superb eco-tourism (Angel Falls, the world's highest, is here).

 Join Us!